v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 created, and you can also block specific words from being used.
 This helps organizations minimize the use of inappropriate words in group names.

-Adatum’s CTO wants Holly to implement a standard naming policy throughout the organization based on the following format: **{Department} {Group Name} {City}**
+Adatum’s CTO wants Holly to implement a standard group naming policy throughout the organization based on the following format: **{Department} {Group Name} {City}**

 1. Your browser should still be open to the **Exchange admin center** from the